Riyu44/NCBS-Workshop/README.md

-# ICGEB Workshop - Spatial Data Analysis
+# NCBS Statistical Genomics Workshop - Spatial Data Analysis

 The initial steps involve demultiplexing samples using ```spaceranger mkfastq```, followed by generating spatially resolved gene expression profiles with Spaceranger.
 This process includes aligning reads, counting UMIs, and assigning spatial coordinates to the data